Sunday-Okey/Data-Architect-Nanodegree/Projects/Data-Warehouse-Snowflake/README.md

 project was to write appropriate SQL to find the impact of weather on restaurant ratings.

 Mastered how to design enterprise data architecture and build a cloud-based data warehouse with Snowflake.
-Gained expertise on how toevaluate various data assets of an organization and characteristics of these data sources, designed a staging area for ingesting varieties of data coming from source systems, and designd an operational data source (ODS).
+Gained expertise on how to evaluate various data assets of an organization and characteristics of these data sources, designed a staging area for ingesting varieties of data coming from source systems, and designd an operational data source (ODS).
 Finally,  designed OLAP dimensional data models, designed ELT data processing that is capable of moving data from an ODS to a data warehouse, and wrote the SQL